cosmos/cosmos-sdk/docs/spec/slashing/state.md

 It is indexed in the store as follows:

 - SigningInfo: ` 0x01 | ValTendermintAddr -> amino(valSigningInfo)`
-- SigningBitArray: ` 0x02 | ValTendermintAddr | LittleEndianUint64(signArrayIndex) -> VarInt(didSign)`
+- MissedBlocksBitArray: ` 0x02 | ValTendermintAddr | LittleEndianUint64(signArrayIndex) -> VarInt(didMiss)`

 The first map allows us to easily lookup the recent signing info for a validator, according to the Tendermint validator address.
-The second map acts as a bit-array of size `SIGNED_BLOCKS_WINDOW` that tells us if the validator signed for a given index in the bit-array.
+The second map acts as a bit-array of size `SIGNED_BLOCKS_WINDOW` that tells us if the validator missed the block for a given index in the bit-array.

 The index in the bit-array is given as little endian uint64.

-The result is a `varint` that takes on `0` or `1`, where `0` indicates the validator did not sign the corresponding block, and `1` indicates they did.
+The result is a `varint` that takes on `0` or `1`, where `0` indicates the validator did not miss (did sign) the corresponding block, and `1` indicates they missed the block (did not sign).

-Note that the SigningBitArray is not explicitly initialized up-front.
+Note that the MissedBlocksBitArray is not explicitly initialized up-front.
 Keys are added as we progress through the first `SIGNED_BLOCKS_WINDOW` blocks for a newly bonded validator.